ariard/lightning-rfc/12-offer-encoding.md

       - MUST fail the request if there is a `quantity` field.
     - if the offer included `amount`:
       - MUST fail the request if it contains `amount`.
-      - MUST calculate the invoice amount using the offer `amount`.
+      - MUST calculate the *base invoice amount* using the offer `amount`:
         - if offer `currency` is not the invoice currency, convert to the invoice currency.
         - if request contains `quantity`, multiply by `quantity`.
     - otherwise:
       - MUST fail the request if it does not contain `amount`.
-      - MUST use the request `amount` as the invoice amount.
+      - MUST use the request `amount` as the *base invoice amount*.
 (Note: invoice amount can be further modiifed by recurrence below)
     - if the offer had a `recurrence`:
       - MUST fail the request if there is no `recurrence_counter` field.
       - MUST fail the request if there is no `recurrence_signature` field.